 ON TO 2050 should include recommendations for CMAP and partners to provide technical assistance and resources that build municipal capacity.
-These recommendations should build on the strengths of the Local Technical Assistance (LTA) program and CMAP's existing partnerships to provide enhanced offerings, with its partners, that help the region's municipalities overcome barriers, elevate the quality of provided services, and fully participate in the region's economy.
+These recommendations should build on the strengths of the LTA program and CMAP's existing partnerships to provide enhanced offerings, with partners, that help the region's municipalities overcome barriers, elevate the quality of provided services, and fully participate in the region's economy.